-Discover a rich and innovative culture, history and heritage on this 15-day self-drive tour of the Deep South, taking in Louisiana, Mississippi and Tennessee.
-Visit Atlanta, famed for its association with Gone With The Wind before driving north through Chattanooga to Nashville, the home of country music.
-Then, as you follow the scenic Natchez Trace Parkway towards Tupelo and Memphis, you'll look forward a day spent at Elvis' beloved home – Graceland.
-Finally, enjoy after exploring some of Natchez's 500 antebellum mansions, you'll head on, via Cajun Country, to New Orleans' bourbon-soaked jazz bars.
+Discover a rich and innovative culture, history and heritage on this Deep South fly-drive, taking in Louisiana, Mississippi, Tennessee and Georgia.
+You'll begin in Atlanta, a city famed for its rich African-American heritage, distinctive neighbourhoods, eclectic restaurants and association with the Civil War drama, Gone With The Wind.
+It's then a scenic hop north through Chattanooga to Nashville, the home of country music, before the Natchez Trace Parkway brings you to Tupelo and Memphis, where you'll look forward to a day at Elvis' beloved home – Graceland.
+Finally, after exploring some of Natchez's 500 antebellum mansions, you'll head on, via Cajun Country, to New Orleans' bourbon-soaked jazz bars.

 Day by day itinerary

-Fly from the UK to Atlanta, the capital of the Peach Tree State.
+Enjoy included airport lounge access before your flight to Atlanta, the capital of the Peach Tree State.
 Collect your hire car and make your way to your chosen hotel, conveniently located in the downtown area of the city.
 The following day is free to explore Atlanta at your leisure.
-Visit the World of Coca Cola, enjoy the city's great restaurants and explore underground Atlanta, a vast shopping and entertainment district .
+Visit the World of Coca Cola, enjoy the city's great restaurants and explore Underground Atlanta, a vast subterranean shopping and entertainment district .
 If you prefer, head out of the city and enjoy a drive along Georgia's Antebellum Trail, enjoying the scenery and neoclassical architecture that characterised the southern United States during the 19th century.

 Stay: Sheraton Atlanta (Superior) or Loews Atlanta (Deluxe)